dr0bz/penthouse-274-issue/README.md

 This will start:

 * https-server
-* deelay - i'll delay the image from index.html
+* deelay - it'll delay the image referenced in public/index.html
 * penhouse

 After 35 seconds you'll get the puppeteer timeout.